-- In an ecosystem the various food chains are interconnected with each other to form a net work called food web. - The interlocking of many food chains is called food web. - Simple food chains are very rare in nature. - This is because each other organisms may obtain food from more than one trophic level.
+- In an ecosystem the various food chains are interconnected with each other to form a net work called food web. - The interlocking of many food chains is called food web. - Simple food chains are very rare in nature. - This is because each other organisms may obtain food from more than one trophic level. - In other words, one organism forms food for more than one organisms of the higher trophic level.

-CLASS: I B.COM CA COURSE NAME: E NVIRONMENTAL STUDIES COURSE CODE: 17AEC101 UNIT - I (Environment) BATCH - 2017-2020
+CLASS:I B.COM(CA) COURSE NAME: ENVIRONMENTAL STUDIES COURSE CODE: 18AEC201 UNIT: I BATCH 2018-2021